-A transmission upgrade may be funded by a New Service Customer (or, for facilities or upgrades in PJM queue prior to March 1, 2007 to an Interconnection customer) obligated to fund a transmission facility or upgrade through a rate or charge specific to such facility or upgrade.
+A transmission upgrade may be funded by a Project Developer, Eligible Customer, or Upgrade Customer (or, for facilities or upgrades in PJM queue prior to March 1, 2007 to an Interconnection customer) obligated to fund a transmission facility or upgrade through a rate or charge specific to such facility or upgrade.
 In this case, the customer is allocated Incremental CTRs (Participant-Funded Project ICTRs).
 Alternately, a transmission upgrade may be offered as a Qualified Transmission Upgrade (QTU) in the Base Residual Auction.
 A cleared QTU will receive auction credits.